 Systems of control are designed to understand and manage risk to a reasonable level rather than to eliminate all risks.
 It can therefore only provide reasonable and not absolute assurances of effectiveness.
 The health board's system of internal control is based on an ongoing process designed to identify and prioritise the risks to it achieving its policies' aims and objectives, evaluate the likelihood of those risks being realised and the potential efficient, effective and economic impact of having to manage them.
-This has been in place for the 2019-20 year and includes the approval of the annual report and accounts.
+This has been in place for 2019-20 and up to the date of approval of the accountability report and annual accounts.